Thoughtful stewardship of your philanthropic dollars

 - Augment the value of the corpus at a rate greater than inflation, net of grant distributions and associated expenses

-Summary – The Foundation’s investment options menu provides clear choices across the risk/return spectrum, which continue to produce results in line with their respective objective.
+Summary – The Foundation offers a diverse set of investment options designed to meet the varied needs of our donor advisors.
+These options continue to produce results in line with their respective objectives.

 IMPORTANT MESSAGE: The performance information presented is being provided to donor advisors with an interest in the Foundation’s investment options.
 It is not intended to constitute an offering of any kind.
 The performance information is shown net of investment management fees and has not been audited.